iammarcol/rosalind_exercises/README.md

-# SOLUTIONS from the Rosalind bioinformatic exercises in Python
+# SOLUTIONS: Rosalind bioinformatic exercises in Python

 This is a repository with my solutions for the bioinformatic exercises from Rosalind